Obama coalition

 The Obama coalition was the combination of various voting blocs that supported the candidacy and presidency of Barack Obama.
 It consisted primarily of racial minorities, along with women and young voters.
 It allowed for high vote share among cities and suburbs, as well as among voters that self-described as moderate.
 The coalition formed in 2007 and 2008 as Obama campaigned for the presidency.
-During the 2008 election, the strength of the coalition gave Obama 53% of the vote, making him the first Democrat to win with a popular vote majority since Jimmy Carter in 1976.
+During the 2008 election, the strength of the coalition gave Obama 53% of the vote.
 In 2012, he won reelection with 51% of the vote along similar demographic lines.
+This made Obama the first Democratic president since Franklin D. Roosevelt's last two re-elections in 1940 and 1944 to win the majority of the popular vote in multiple elections.

 The weaknesses of the coalition became apparent during the two midterm elections that took place during Obama's presidency.
 During the 2010 midterms, significant portions of the coalition failed to turn out or defected to the Republican Party.
 Similar results occurred in the 2014 midterms.
-Hillary Clinton was described as attempting to continue the Obama coalition in order to win the presidential election in 2016, with her loss marking the end of the coalition.
+Hillary Clinton was described as attempting to continue the Obama coalition in order to win the presidential election in 2016, with her loss to Donald Trump marking a failure to maintain the coalition.